Meadowlarke/Bibliography/Bibliography.md

 -: The growing inclusion of piano solos in the 1930s.

-133: Non-solositic improvisation in the accompanyment of modern Latin music. #Z: Modern Latin music is characterized by non-solistic improvisation in the accompanyment.
-This improvisation takes the form of small ad libs, inclusions, and microtiming variations.
+133: Non-solositic improvisation in the accompanyment of modern Latin music.

 133/134: Accompanyment patterns and improvisational affordances of the various rhythm section instruments.